Whiskey1TEA/Whiskey1TEA/README.md

 👋 Hi, I’m @Whiskey1TEA
- 👀 I’m interested in ...Ham Radio, including EHF, ELF 🌱 I’m currently learning ...Golang, python, Assembly, C 💞️ I’m looking to collaborate on ...
+ 👀 I’m interested in ...Ham Radio, including EHF, ELF 🌱 I’m currently learning ...Golang, C
+ 💞️ I’m looking to collaborate on ...
  📫 How to reach me ...lurking on Youtube chat.